How To Connect With Potential Employers During Your Job Search

-While researching the company before you write your cover letter or go in for an interview, you should try to find information on their values and beliefs as an organization.
+While researching the company, before you write your cover letter or go in for an interview, you should try to find information on its values and beliefs as an organization.
 Maybe once a month the company volunteers in the community.
 Maybe a percentage of their profits go to causes you support.
 Maybe they're dedicated to environmental sustainability in all areas of their business.
 Whatever the company's specific values and beliefs are, they're perfect opportunities for you to connect with them.

 4. Create A Connection Story